LoganRiddle/Inferno-Stress-Test/README.md

 ![alt text](https://github.com/LoganRiddle/Inferno-Stress-Test/blob/main/src/images/Inferno.png "App Image")

 ## Description
 A simple non-graphical stress test application for testing processors through file writes.
+The build is currently very early on and is in development with plans to add a gui version as well.
+The application is entirely written in c and all code can be found withing the /src/ directory.

 ## Installation
 #### Fedora Installtion: